aymerick/raymond/README.md

 </div>
 ```

 When using a block expression, you can specify a template section to run if the expression returns a falsy value.
-The section, marked by `{{else}}` is called an "else section".
+That section, marked by `{{else}}` is called an "else section".

 ```html
 <div class="entry">